kvarak/dnd/docs/_Classes/sorcerer.md

 In addition, your spells count as divine spells instead of arcane spells

 ### Favored by the Gods
-Starting at 1st level, divine power guards your destiny.
+Divine power guards your destiny.
 If you fail a saving throw or miss with an attack roll, you can roll 2d4 and add it to the total, possibly changing the outcome.

 Once you use this feature, you can’t use it again until you finish a short  rest.

 ### Empowered Healing
-Starting at 6th level, the divine energy coursing through you can empower healing spells.
+The divine energy coursing through you can empower healing spells.

-Whenever you or an ally within 5 feet of you rolls dice to determine the number of hit points a spell restores, you can usa ***reaction*** and spend 1 sorcery point to reroll any number of those dice once, provided you aren’t incapacitated.
+Whenever you or an adjacent ally rolls dice to determine the number of hit points a spell restores, you can us a ***reaction*** and spend 1 sorcery point to reroll any number of those dice once, provided you aren’t incapacitated.
 You can use this feature only once per turn.

 ### Otherworldly Wings
-Starting at 14th level, you can use a ***bonus action*** to manifest a pair of spectral wings from your back.
-While the wings are present, you have a flying speed of 30 feet.
+You can use a ***bonus action*** to manifest a pair of spectral wings from your back.
+While the wings are present, you have a flying speed of 30 ft.
 The wings last until you’re incapacitated, you die, or you dismiss them as a ***bonus action***.

 The affinity you chose for your Divine Magic feature determines the appearance of the spectral wings: eagle wings for good or law, bat wings for evil or chaos, and dragonfly wings for neutrality.

 ### Unearthly Recovery
-At 18th level, you gain the ability to overcome grievous injuries.
+Gain the ability to overcome grievous injuries.
 As a ***bonus action*** when you have fewer than half of your hit points remaining, you can regain a number of hit points equal to half your hit point maximum.

 Once you use this feature, you can’t use it again until you finish a long rest.